 Dr. Baby is fluent in English and Malayalam and can understand Hindi and Tamil.

 Amy Eisenberg, MSN, FNP-BC

-Amy Eisenberg, MSN, FNP-BC is a board-certified Family Nurse Practitioner at Pearl River Internal Medicine located in Pearl River, NY and Dr. Valentine J. Burroughs Endocrinology, Diabetes and Metabolism located in Nyack, NY.
+Amy Eisenberg, MSN, FNP-BC is a board-certified Family Nurse Practitioner at Pearl River Internal Medicine located in Pearl River, NY, Highland Medical Internal Medicine located in Garnerville, NY, and Dr. Valentine J. Burroughs Endocrinology, Diabetes and Metabolism located in Nyack, NY.
 She received her Masters of Science degree as a Family Nurse Practitioner (FNP) at Pace University in Pleasantville, NY.
 Most recently, Amy was a Nurse Practitioner for a multi-specialty practice group in White Plains, NY, where she specialized in Internal Medicine and Pulmonology.
 Prior to that position, she worked as a Registered Nurse at White Plains Hospital in White Plains, NY.